EymoLabs/eymos/README.md

 ## ServiceManager
 The `ServiceManager` class is used to manage the services in the robot, including all the necessary operations to start, stop, restart, reboot, and configure the services, allowing the interaction between them.

-### Methods
-The `ServiceManager` class provides the following methods to manage the services:
+The class provides the following methods to manage the services:

 | Method | Description                                                                                                          |
 | --- |----------------------------------------------------------------------------------------------------------------------|